DARKSTUFF-LAB/Zerodoor/README.md

 # Author

-Souhardya Sardar is a lazy guy who keeps learning and gets trolled by experts Github :- github.com/Souhardya
+Yahya is a lazy guy who keeps learning and gets trolled by experts Github :- github.com/YAHYA950

 # Donate and contact :3